BedrockStreaming/tech.bedrockstreaming.com/_posts/2016-06-20-preview-android-ios-react-native-on-github-pull-request.md

 Concerning the CI, we already use Jenkins, so we will continue to.
 Beware that for building iOs apps,  a CI running on OSX is needed.
 In our case, we had added a Jenkins slave to our Jenkins pool.
 If you don’t have CI system internally, you should take a look at [Bitrise](https://www.bitrise.io/) or [CircleCi](https://circleci.com/) because they propose OSX CI systems.
 Our CVS is Github Enterprise, but everything is also possible with Gitlab (or any other CVS).
 We use [Fastlane.tools](https://fastlane.tools/) to automate build and credentials support.
-(Mostly because it was recommended by some of our iOs developer).
+(Mostly because it was recommended by some of our iOs developers).

 In order to preview iOs and Android app in a web browser, we use the amazing SAAS service [Appetize.io](https://appetize.io/) (free for 100min/month).